 Here's a CV joint and axle.
 I put new boots on both axles in 2012, but by now they are worn out.
 That's mostly from age, not use; the joints themselves look good.
 Black is the normal color of the molybdenum grease I use; it isn't dirty.
 I cleaned the CV joints well and replaced the boots.
 They were relubed, of course, before going back onto the car.

 The axles were removed before the engine and transmission.
-That isn't necessary for the transmission removal, but it gets them out of the way.
+That isn't strictly necessary for the transmission removal, but it gets them out of the way.

 I got a fancy transmission jack to help with the engine.
 It was also useful for my Triumph's transmission work.
 The transmission showed some oil leakage; it appeared to come from the speedometer drive, a common problem.
+I eventually found a mangled o-ring in the speedometer drive, which probably was not inserted correctly last time I worked on the box.

 The two pictures below compare the old and new second-gear synchro bands.
 An end view of the band shows how the side that contacts the synchro slider is worn, causing the central dome to appear to have moved toward the dog-tooth side.
 The slider side often becomes shiny from wear.
 The tooth side has been abraded a bit by the dog teeth, but no groove has formed yet.